kcconsigo/PlaywrightAutomation-orangehrmlive/README.md

 Reporting - Test Runner via cucumber and Allure Report -- Command script for Installing Scoop Allure report in Windows Powershell --
 ![image](https://github.com/user-attachments/assets/efb8b3fb-b668-4947-a9ae-dee9677474f6)
-**NOTE** : If you encounter an error in installing scoop allure = 'is not recognized as the name of a cmdlet'
+**NOTE** : If you encounter an error in installing scoop allure = 'is not recognized as the name of a cmdletfunction, script file, or operable program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
+At line:1 char:1
++ scoop install allure
++ ~~~~~
+    + CategoryInfo          : ObjectNotFound: (scoop:String) [], CommandNotFoundException
+    + FullyQualifiedErrorId : CommandNotFoundException'

 --use this command below: --